Navigating the Global Data Privacy Landscape: the 2020 GPA Census

 Every three years the GPA takes stock of the work of the Global Privacy Assembly (GPA) membership through the GPA Census.
-This work began in 2017, and the 2020 Census marks the second Global Privacy Assembly Census.
+This work began in 2017, then the second in 2020 and the 2023 Census marks the third Global Privacy Assembly Census.

 You can read the full document here.